 – Author unknown

 A scenic drive is perhaps top on everyone’s list during foliage season.
-But to truly experience the wonder of the fall foliage in Poland Maine, you simply must get outdoors.
+However, to truly experience the wonder of the fall foliage in Poland Maine, you simply must get outdoors.
 Whether on foot or on horseback, kayak, canoe, bicycle, or your own two legs, the sights and smells of autumn are best appreciated slowly.
-Like fine wine, you need to experience the magnificent show of color with all your senses.
+As such, like fine wine, you need to experience the magnificent show of color with all your senses.

 We’ve written often about the beauty of fall here in Poland, Maine.
 With so many great opportunities to get outside and bask in the glory of Mother Nature, you’ll certainly not want for new and fun ways to enjoy the great outdoors.
 So, let’s break down some of our favorite ways to embrace the season.